UofT-DSI/shell/04-instructors/lessons/unix_slides.md

 - command line interfaces (CLI)

 ---
-### And what is bash?
+### And what is Bash?

-We'll be focusing on command line interfaces (CLI), more specifically bash, which stands for Bourne Again SHell.
+We'll be focusing on command line interfaces (CLI), more specifically Bash, which stands for Bourne Again SHell.

 We'll also need a terminal emulator to interact with the shell.
-This is most likely called terminal on our menu.
+This is most likely called "Terminal" on our menu.

 ---
 ### Let's get started!